Compensation

 Key takeaways:

-• The project pays less for an audit if fewer or no issues are found.
+β’ The project pays less for an audit if no issues are found for specific severity bounties.